kannoy/ObjcOSCSample/README.md

 ObjcOSCSample
 ================
-ObjcOSCSample is a sample application to use osc(Open Sound Protocol) on your iPhone.
+ObjcOSCSample is a sample application to use osc(Open Sound Control) on your iPhone.
 This application uses [ObjcOSC Library](http://www.illposed.com/software/objcosc.html).

 ### Usage